Qarik-Group/demo-jumpbox-deployments/README.md

     genesis secrets-provider --url https://example.com:8200 --insecure

-... or clear it to use safe's currently targeted jumpbox:
+... or clear it to use safe's currently targeted vault:

     genesis secrets-provider --clear